Savage-Sabrina/DIY_SolenoidGraver/README.md

 ![](Pictures/Aspose.Words.a1b2dc12-f32a-4c42-b293-afb59d340340.008.png)

-The complete schematics are in the shared folder with a PDF file.
+The complete schematics are [in the shared folder](https://github.com/Savage-Sabrina/DIY_SolenoidGraver/tree/master/Schematic) with a .PDF or .PNG file.

-What has to be done is to:
+What has to be done when assembling it safelly:

 1. Check if all the connections are in place apart from the PSU.
 1. Connect the Arduino to the pc and use the ArduinoIDE interface to check the code.